This is an AI translated post.

 Select Language

-Following TSMC's entry, Kumamoto Prefecture has witnessed a concentration of related industries, making securing workforce a critical task.
-The influx of foreign talent is on the rise, and the recent designation as a national strategic special zone is expected to further accelerate the attraction of foreign talent.
+Since TSMC's entry into Kumamoto Prefecture, related industries have been concentrating, making securing a workforce a critical issue.
+The recruitment of foreign talent has been on the rise, and this national strategic special zone designation is anticipated to further accelerate efforts in this area.

-Japanese Prime Minister Fumio Kishida stated, "We have designated Miyagi and Kumamoto Prefectures as national strategic special zones to address labor shortages and collaborate in forming industrial hubs centered around semiconductors."
+Japanese Prime Minister Fumio Kishida stated, “We have designated Miyagi and Kumamoto Prefectures as national strategic special zones to cooperate in addressing labor shortages and fostering industrial hubs centered around semiconductors.”

-This designation will shorten the visa processing time for foreigners working in semiconductor-related industries from the current approximately three months to about one month.
-At a regular press conference in May, Ichiro Kimura, the governor of Kumamoto Prefecture, strongly expressed his commitment to expanding the scope of this initiative, stating, "We want to create a Kumamoto Prefecture that foreigners choose, not just for the semiconductor industry."
+With this designation, the screening period for foreign nationals working in the semiconductor industry is expected to be shortened from the current approximately three months to about one month.
+In a regular press conference in May, Kumamoto Governor Ichiro Kimura strongly expressed his intention to expand the scope of the initiative, stating, “I want to create a Kumamoto that is chosen by foreign nationals, not only for the semiconductor industry.”

 TSMC, the world's largest semiconductor foundry, completed its first factory in Kikuyō, Kumamoto Prefecture, in December 2023.
-The project, with an investment of approximately 1.29 trillion yen, is expected to create 1,700 jobs.
-TSMC also plans to build a second factory in Kumamoto Prefecture, positioning Kumamoto as a new semiconductor hub in Japan.
+With an investment of approximately 1.29 trillion yen, the company plans to hire a total of 1,700 employees.
+TSMC also has plans to build a second factory in Kumamoto Prefecture, leading to expectations that the prefecture will emerge as a new semiconductor hub in Japan.

 Kumamoto Prefecture anticipates substantial economic benefits from TSMC's presence.
-Positive impacts are projected across various sectors, including regional economic revitalization, job creation, and increased consumption of local products.
-However, challenges associated with TSMC's entry, such as traffic congestion, land acquisition, and environmental issues, are emerging.
-Kumamoto Prefecture is working to address these challenges.
+Positive impacts are projected across various sectors, including regional economic revitalization, job creation, and increased consumption of local specialty products.
+However, challenges such as traffic congestion, agricultural land conversion, and environmental issues have also arisen due to TSMC's entry, and Kumamoto Prefecture is working to address these concerns.